Anish-M-code/Leaky-LAN/README.md

 # Leaky-LAN

-It is a simple file sharing service in LAN for windows and Linux systems which have python3 installed.
+It is a simple file sharing and HTTP server in LAN for windows and Linux systems which have python3 installed.

 <img src="https://github.com/Anish-M-code/Leaky-LAN/raw/master/screenshot.png">